 - Usually Hosted with user roles/permissions for access

 - Process may be Cloud-2-Cloud, Cloud-2-Ground, or Ground-2-Cloud

-- Low TCO, elastic flexibility, & global usability
+- Low TCO, elastic flexibility, and global usability

 Depending upon your requirements how you build-out your architecture and infrastructure may vary.
 The benefits you may gain directly reflect your choices at the earliest stage of a Data Lake project.
 With Talend and Snowflake working together both of these ecosystems are possible.
 Let’s take a look:

 Option 1 — Talend On-Prem and Snowflake in the Cloud